The future and what's to come: Digital technologies such as AI in logistics with sensor technology, robotics and smart shelves – Image: Xpert.Digital

 🚀 Digital technologies in logistics: An overview and outlook

-☁️ Cloud computing
+☁️ Cloud Computing

 Cloud computing plays a central role in modern logistics.
-It allows companies to store their data centrally and access it from anywhere.
+It enables companies to store their data centrally and access it from anywhere.
 This facilitates collaboration between different departments and locations and offers flexible scalability of IT resources.
-According to a survey, 68% of logistics companies surveyed are already actively using cloud computing, while 16% are planning or discussing it.
+According to a survey, 68% of the logistics companies surveyed are already actively using cloud computing, while 16% are planning or discussing it.

 🌐 IoT and sensor technology